open-gpdb/gpupgrade/README.md

 to create `ci/generated/pipeline.yml`.
 None of the generated files `template.yml` or `pipeline.yml` are checked in.

-To update the production pipeline locally checkout master and be sure to pull the latest code and fly with `PIPELINE_NAME=gpupgrade FLY_TARGET=prod make set-pipeline`
+To update the production pipeline locally checkout main and be sure to pull the latest code and fly with `PIPELINE_NAME=gpupgrade FLY_TARGET=prod make set-pipeline`

 To make the pipeline publicly visible run `make expose-pipeline`.
 This will